What is Floortime Therapy for Autism?

 Structure of Floortime Sessions

-Floortime sessions, as developed by Dr. Serena Weider and the late Dr. Stanley Greenspan in 1979, typically last about 20 minutes.
+Floortime sessions, as developed by Dr. Serena Wieder and the late Dr. Stanley Greenspan in 1979, typically last about 20 minutes.
 These sessions can be conducted by parents, guardians, therapists, or older siblings of autistic children.
 The goal of Floortime is to observe the child, engage with them based on their interests, and encourage communication and interaction.

 During Floortime sessions, the adult follows the child's lead, participating in play and activities that interest the child.
 The focus is on creating a safe and supportive environment that promotes interaction and emotional connection.
 This approach allows the child to take the lead and explore their own interests, while the adult actively engages with them, promoting back-and-forth communication and problem-solving skills.